Forklift Licence Types in NSW: LF vs LO and Which You Actually Need

 Takeaways So Far

-For clients — what to check before placing a forklift operator:
+For clients — before you place a forklift operator:

-• Verify the worker's HRWL class matches the machine on your site
+• Verify the worker's HRW class matches the machine on your site

 • Check the SafeWork NSW registry directly — takes 30 seconds

-• Confirm expiry date before the worker starts — an expired licence creates site liability
+• Confirm expiry before the worker starts — an expired licence creates site liability

-• If your site uses telehandlers or specialised equipment, confirm additional competencies
+• If your site uses telehandlers or specialised plant, confirm additional competencies

 An expired licence on site is a liability problem — for the host employer, not just the worker.